expo/expo/docs/versions/unversioned/sdk/accelerometer.md

 #### Returns

-- A Promise that resolves to a `boolean` denoting the availability of the sensor.
+- A promise that resolves to a `boolean` denoting the availability of the sensor.

 ### `Expo.Accelerometer.addListener(listener)`